Gaddang people

-The Gaddang (an indigenous Filipino people) are a linguistically-identified ethnic group resident in the watershed of the Cagayan River in Northern Luzon, Philippines.
-Gaddang speakers were recently reported to number as many as 30,000.
-This number may not include another 6,000 related Ga'dang speakers and other isolated linguistic-groups whose vocabulary is more than 75% identical.
+The Gaddang are an officially-recognized indigenous people and a linguistically-identified ethnic group.
+For centuries, they have inhabited the Northern Luzon watershed of the Cagayan River and its tributaries, and maintained a distinct identity from their neighbors.

+Gaddang speakers were recently reported to number as many as 30,000; that number does not include another 6,000 related Ga'dang speakers or any of several other small linguistic-groups whose vocabularies were determined to be more than 75% identical.